 Located in the downtown Dallas area, Cedars Art House is a place for learning about art, interacting with artists, and renting studio space for creative expression.
 Started by Saul and Jennifer Torres, it’s located in The Cedars, a rapidly growing neighborhood which also happens to be the oldest in Dallas and home to an eclectic group of artists.

 Learning opportunities include a variety of workshops taught by local artists and art educators, as well as summer camps.
 Previously located in Dallas’ Highland Park, Mrs. Torres’ Art Camps ignited creativity in local students for five years and with its new location at Cedars Art House, now includes gallery shows of student work at the end of each camp week.

 Visitors to Cedars Art House can express creativity in a group setting through Bring Your Own Art sessions, meet multiple artists during the annual Cedars Open Studios walking tour, and will soon be able to join life drawing sessions without the structure of a workshop.

 Jennifer Torres, Education Director

 Jennifer has taught elementary art for over 17 years and currently teaches at University Park Elementary in Highland Park ISD.
 Previously, she worked in the non-profit arts education sector and directed a local children’s art festival in participation with The Kennedy Center.
 Her professional accolades include being named Campus Teacher of the Year in both 2007 and 2014, and serving as a National Art Education Association Delegate to Cuba.
-Jennifer holds a BFA from the University of North Texas and an MFA from Texas Woman’s University.
+Jennifer holds a BFA from the University of North Texas and an MA from Texas Woman’s University.

 Saul Torres, Creative Director